domschl/python-mchess/README.md

 ### Update notes

-Version 0.4.0 uses a different web stack, using `aiohttp`.
-It it easiest to remove preferences.json (save a backup) remove flask, and use `requirements.txt` as described above to install the new dependencies.
-Current code supports running both stacks (flask and aiohttp) simulateously (you need to manually adapt the ports), but using the flask-based `web` agent is no longer recommended.
-Use the aiohttp-based `aweb` agent instead.
+Version 0.4.1 uses a different web stack, using `aiohttp`.
+Use `requirements.txt` as described above to install the new dependencies.
+It works with the same configuration as the old flask-basked stack.
-For the time being, both `web` agent and `aweb` agent are created, but that will be cleaned up at a later point.

 ### Notes on venv usage